-For Customers - UKTD Complaints Procedure on the UKTD website: http://uktd.co.uk/useful-links/
+For Customers - UKTD Complaints Procedure on the UKTD website:

+http://uktd.co.uk/useful-links/

-For Employees - UKTD Harassment & Discrimination Policy available via HR
+For Employees - UKTD Harassment & Discrimination Policy available via HR of victimisation or harassment, the matter will be dealt with seriously, promptly and confidentially.

 In addition to our internal procedures, employees have the right to pursue complaints of discrimination to an industrial tribunal or the Fair Employment Tribunal.
 If an employee wishes to make a complaint to a tribunal, the person will normally be required to contact the HR Manager in the first instance and raise their complaint under the UKTD Harassment & Discrimination Policy.